 - Open your Avast antivirus applications

 - Select Virus Chest

 - Right-click your file

-- Select Restore and add excursion.
+- Select Restore and add to exclusions.

-You should also upload the file to the false positive form to let Avast know about the file.
+You should also upload the file to the false-positive form to let Avast know about the file.
 This will prevent any future false positives.
 Click here and fill out the details.